escience-academy/essential-skills-25-01-2015-Utrecht/program.md

 * [Introduction to Python II](http://www.datacarpentry.org/python-ecology/) (data carpentry python for ecologists) (3-4h) (Christine)

+At the end of the day ask student about unclear or complex concepts that they would like go through again.

 ## Day 3 | Trainers: Carlos, Mateusz | Helpers: Arnold, Vincent, Anand
 * [Data management with SQL](http://www.datacarpentry.org/sql-ecology/) (3h) (Carlos)